bueckerlars/study-space-ai/README.md

 ## Overview

-StudySpace.AI is a SaaS platform designed to help students plan and manage their studies effectively.
-It offers features like PDF OCR, PDF merging/splitting, planning tools for modules, projects, deadlines, and tasks (with AI assistance), learning plan creation, and a Pomodoro timer for focused work sessions.
+StudySpace.AI is a SaaS platform designed to help students process and manage their documents effectively using AI.
+It offers features like PDF OCR, AI-powered project summarization, title generation, and theme extraction from documents.
+Planning tools for modules, projects, deadlines, and tasks will be implemented in the future.

 ## Tech Stack